ROBINADC/Neural-Enhanced-Live-Streaming/README.md

 ### Core

 - dataset.py : dataset objects used for neural training
-- media.py : a replication of `aiortc.contrib.media` with modifications on some classes and functions
+- media.py : a copy of `aiortc.contrib.media` with modifications on some classes and functions
 - misc.py : utilities
 - model.py : the Super-Resolution neural network and its components
 - receiver.py : implementation of video viewer